-A easy step by step School Cake Recipe.
-It's egg-free, dairy-free and a vegan cake for those who genuinely want to indulge in the best of the best cakes despite having dietary restrictions.
+An easy step by step School Cake Recipe with sprinkles.
+It's egg-free, dairy-free and a vegan cake!
+For those who want to indulge in the best cakes despite having dietary restrictions.

-If I’m brutally honest, I was quite dismissive of faddy food trends - where healthy-clean-eating-instagram-nutritionists/celebrities would demonise whole food groups as a means to tout a new weight loss and wellbeing regime.
+If I’m brutally honest, I was quite dismissive of faddy food trends.
+Particularly when healthy-clean-eating-Instagram-nutritionists-celebrities would demonise whole food groups to promote a new weight loss and wellbeing regime.
 Gluten was the devil, sugar was poison, and butter is a thug.
-To a certain extent, I’m still a bit of an eye-roller when it comes to lifestyle diets...however since finding out our little X-ray is allergic to eggs in a horrifically scary manner (think little 8 month old baby choking, wheezing, gasping for air, swollen all over and bright red in the face) my dietary-restriction world has become unrestricted.
-I took it upon myself to create the most wicked egg-free, dairy-free and vegan cakes for not just those who choose a certain diet for any reason, but for those who genuinely want to indulge in the best of the best cakes despite having said restrictions.
+To a certain extent, I’m still a bit of an eye-roller when it comes to lifestyle diets.
+But since finding out our little boy is allergic to eggs, my dietary-restriction world has become unrestricted.
+I took it upon myself to create the most wicked egg-free, dairy-free and vegan cakes.
+They're not just for those with the said restrictions but for those who want to indulge in the best cakes.

-While we are limited to delivering our cakes within London it doesn’t mean you dear reader, wherever you are, can’t indulge too.
-This easy step-by-step and simple recipe will guide you through making the most delicious free-from gluten, dairy, eggs, nuts and soya cake for all to enjoy.
+While we only deliver our cakes within London it doesn’t mean, you dear reader, wherever you are, can’t indulge too.
+This easy step-by-step recipe will guide you through making the most delicious cake.
+It will be free from gluten, dairy, eggs, nuts and soya cake for all to enjoy.

 Easy School Cake recipe

 - 500g gluten-free self raising flour